 (A) If any structure, premise or portion thereof is found to present an imminent hazard to life or health, the premises shall be posted and the property shall be ordered vacated.
 Upon order to vacate, the property, or portion thereof, shall be posted as "Dangerous, Do Not Occupy" and written notification of the violations that deem the property, or portion thereof, as an imminent hazard shall be served as required in Section 11-12-13(C).

 (B) It shall be unlawful for any person to remove or deface the posted notice, or to occupy the property or to enter the structure except for the purpose of repair.
 The violations identified as causing the property or portion thereof, to be an imminent hazard shall be corrected and reinspected before the posting is removed and the property, or portion thereof, is reoccupied.

-(C) The owner or agent may appeal the order to vacate to the Board of Building Code Appeals, in the same manner as stated in Section 11-12-16, except that the duty to comply with the order to vacate shall not be stayed pending a hearing.
+(C) The owner or agent may appeal the order to vacate to the Building and Fire Code Appeals Committee, in the same manner as stated in Section 11-12-16, except that the duty to comply with the order to vacate shall not be stayed pending a hearing.